tomsuad/Evil-Twin-Tool/readme.md

-# Evil Twin - Attack and Defence Tool
+# Evil Twin - Attack and Defense Tool

 * This project was done as an exercise in a cyber course, and has only education goals